 Barrio del Arrabal

-Barrio del Arrabal, the 17th-century Jewish Quarter of Mojacar, characterised by narrow streets and bright coloured flowers everywhere.
+Barrio del Arrabal, the 17th-century Jewish Quarter of Mojacar, is characterised by narrow streets and brightly coloured flowers everywhere.

 Mojacer Playa sits on 17 kilometres of gloriously beautiful beach around 2.5 kilometres from Mojacer Pueblo.
 Full of chirinquitos, play areas for the kids, beach bars and restaurants and loads of activities the beach is virtually deserted except in July and August when the Spaniards hit Mojacer for the summer holidays.